meldridge/meldridge.github.io/posts/_posts/2019-08-18-How-to-pass-the-OSCP.md

 - Do you have UPLOAD potential?
   - Can you trigger execution of uploads?
   - Swap binaries?
-- Vulnerabilities in version / RCE / #WINNING?-D
+- Vulnerabilities in version / RCE

 ### SMB - 139, 445